Ashquinn/README_Generator/Develop/SampleREADME.md

 # Sample Title ![License](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)

 ## Description
-This section will allow users to input a high quality description of thir application.
+A description of the project will go here

 ## Table of Contents